joshkunin/cpst342-gridiron-ai/README.md

-# Gridiron AI
+# Gridiron AI 🏈

 **Team Name:** Josh team
-**Member:** Josh Kunin
+**Member:** Josh Kunin (solo)

 ### App Name
-**Gridiron AI** – The NFL Game Predictor
+**Gridiron AI** – NFL Game Predictor (MVP)

 ### How someone uses it
-1. Open the site on phone or laptop
+1. Open the site (local or hosted)
-2. Pick any game this week (like Bears vs Giants)
+2. On the home page, type any two NFL teams (e.g., Chiefs vs Ravens)
-3. Hit “SIMULATE 1,000x”
+3. Hit “Simulate Game”
-4. Boom — you get:
-   - Final score prediction (27-24)
-   - Win % for each team
-   - Player prop odds (Justin Jefferson over 85.5 yards?
-68% chance)
-   - A sick bar chart showing why one team wins
+4. The app runs 5 quick simulations, predicts the winner + realistic score, saves it to the database
+5. Redirects to the predictions page where you see all saved predictions
+6. You can update the predicted score or delete any prediction

-### Why this app is so great
+### Why this app rocks
-Every Sunday my group chat argues for 3 hours about who covers the spread.
-Vegas lines don’t tell you WHY the Chiefs cook the Raiders.
-This app pulls Madden 25 ratings + real NFL stats + 1,000 simulations and actually shows you “Mahomes is 9-1 vs blitz-heavy teams this year”.
-Fantasy junkies and bettors are gonna live on this site.
+Every Sunday my group chat argues about who’s gonna win.
+Vegas lines are cool but don’t explain WHY.
+This MVP pulls real NFL game data from ESPN’s API and lets you simulate matchups with saved history.
+It’s the start of something bigger for fantasy nerds and bettors.

 ### Who it’s for
-- NFL fans who think they’re smarter than Skip Bayless
+- NFL fans who love debating matchups
-- Fantasy football weirdos (me)
+- Fantasy football players
-- Dudes who throw $20 on player props every Sunday
+- Anyone who wants quick “what-if” predictions
-- My roommate who still thinks Mitch Trubisky was good
+- My roommates who think they know ball

-### Pages we’re building
+### Pages we built
-1. **Home** – big cards of every game this week
-2. **Predictor** – pick a game → see rosters + hit SIMULATE
-3. **Results** – score, win %, prop predictions, dope charts
-4. **Saved Bets** – login and save your favorite predictions
-5. **How It Works** – flex page explaining the math so we look smart

-### Three Goals
-1. Predict final score within 4 points 70% of the time
-2. Load results in under 8 seconds (nobody got time to wait)
-3. Work perfectly on iPhone (we all check scores in the group chat mid-party)
+1. **Home** – clean form to enter two teams and simulate
+2. **Predictions** – list of all saved predictions from the database with update/delete options

+### What we accomplished (MVP Goals)
+1. Full CRUD functionality with SQLite database
+2. External REST API call to ESPN for real NFL games
+3. Clean, user-friendly front-end with football theme
+4. Hosted on Heroku (local demo recommended due to SQLite compatibility)

-### Tools we’re using
+### Tools we used
 - Node.js + Express (backend)
-- React with Vite (frontend)
-- Free NFL stats APIs (ESPN, nflfastR, or mySportsFeeds)
+- Handlebars (hbs) for templating
-- SQLite for saving user predictions
+- SQLite for persistent data storage
+- Axios for ESPN NFL API calls
-- Vercel OR Heroku for hosting
+- Heroku for hosting
-- GitHub
+- GitHub for version control
-- Replit when I code with the boys live
-- VS Code
+- VS Code everyday

-Let’s make something awesome this semester
+### Live Demo
+Local: http://localhost:3000 (run `node server.js`)
+Hosted: [Your Heroku URL here — add when working]

+Thanks for a great class — learned a ton building this!

 Josh Kunin – CPST 342 – Fall 2025